 But the damn movie made us laugh …

 The real stars of the movie were bad guy bikers Murdock (M.C.
 Gainey), Red (Kevin Durand), and the leader of the pack, Jack (Ray Liotta).
 Here they are at home, oblivious to what’s about to change their whole world—the Wild Hogs!

 Which brings up a question

-When the Wild Hogs hit the road and immediately run into a horde of low-flying insects and three of them take a few direct hits but Woody avoids the bugs and laughs at his buddies which is always a sign of hubris in bad movies and so of course he gets his comeuppance (no spoilering here)
+When the Wild Hogs hit the road and immediately run into a horde of low-flying insects and three of them take a few direct hits but Woody avoids the bugs and laughs at his buddies which is always a sign of hubris in bad movies and so, of course, he gets his comeuppance (no spoiler here)

 and poor Berni just thought this was too f*cking f*nny laughed LOUD and laughed HARD and laughed LONG while I just thought it was D-U-M-B but laughing is infectious so I laughed first at her when that turned into me laughing with her